 An often overlooked part of a typical Japanese meal is the half hour or hour portion of the beginning of the meal when beer or alcohol is first served.
 During this time, alcohol is served with small snacks, also known as "otsumami", in Japanese.

 The term otsumami may be used broadly to refer to any type of snack, but it typically means a snack that is consumed with beer, alcohol, or other non-alcoholic beverage.
-Another Japanese term, "oyatsu", typically refers to afternoon snack... time, or other sweets or snacks not generally consumed with beer or alcohol.
+Another Japanese term, "oyatsu", typically refers to afternoon snack time or other sweets or snacks that are not generally consumed with beer or alcohol.

 Otsumami, or beer snacks, are readily available pre-made and packaged for sale at Japanese supermarkets.
 An entire aisle in the market may be dedicated strictly to dried otsumami snacks.
-Most otsumami are savory and salty, to compliment beer and alcohol, and spicy flavors are also quite popular.
+Most otsumami are savory and salty, to complement beer and alcohol.
+Spicy flavors are also quite popular.

 01 of 05